 The CO Highway 119 project hopes to replicate the success of the US 36 corridor and move people more efficiently between Boulder and Longmont.

 And what is Bus Rapid Transit exactly?

 Bus rapid transit (BRT) service is high-frequency bus service that emulates rail transit, and provides fast and reliable service on a dedicated route.
-In addition to high-frequency, fast and reliable service, the BRT system along SH 119 will include:
+In addition to high-frequency, fast and reliable service, the BRT system along CO 119 will include:

 - Managed lanes for BRT to use for expedited travel times

 - High-quality stations: Stations that accessible for persons with disabilities, offer shelter from inclement weather and provide up-to-date information on schedules and routes.